 What if I didn’t sign an endorsement notice form and it was in my contract instead?

-If an endorsement was placed before 1 May 2022, then we would generally propose to maintain the endorsement, providing that:
+If an endorsement was placed before 3 May 2022, then we would generally propose to maintain the endorsement, providing that

-- A private contract, signed by the new owner, was used to acknowledge that they were informed that an endorsement was placed.
-This should contain The Kennel Club registered name of the dog
+b) A contract or written notice was obtained, signed by the new owner before or at the time of sale, to confirm that that an endorsement was placed.
+This should contain The Kennel Club registered name of the dog and be dated.

-If the new owner believes that the endorsement has not been placed in accordance with our rules and regulations, and they are unable to reach an agreement regarding the removal with the person who placed them, the owner of the dog can apply in writing to us to request the removal of the endorsement.
+If the owner believes that the endorsement was not placed in accordance with the relevant rules and regulations at the time their dog was registered, and they are unable to reach an agreement regarding the removal with the person who placed the endorsement, the owner of the dog can apply in writing to us to request the removal of the endorsement.
 Please note that you must be the registered owner of the dog to raise an objection.

 Who should I contact if I wish to make an official appeal?